Electrical Contractor HOME Electrical Wiring and Electrical Repair home-wiring-diagram

 screw based fuses and cartridge fuses

-Cartridge and Screw Base Electrical Panels
+Electric Panel with Cartridge Fuses and Screw Base Fuses

 The home electrical system began to see larger circuits which required more protection which was provided by cartridge fuses.
 These fuses have been used as the main electrical service protection being enclosed in a pull-out assembly that also served as a service or circuit disconnect.
 It was common to see two of these cartridge fuse disconnects, one for the main electrical service typically 60 amps 240 volts, and one 30 amp 240 volt circuit for a large circuit such as a well pump or a circuit to a barn or out building.